DDesta25/Employee-Tracker/README.md

   ## Description

-  It tracks all the different employess in each department and what roles they have.
+  It tracks all the different employees in each department and what roles they have.
 It tracks the title and role   of each individual and their salary

   ## Table of Contents